 Regardless of where you host your website, we recommend hosting email at Rackspace.com, Office 365 or Google.
 If you're a client of Forget Computers.
 Contact us.
 We can help.

 TIP: Do not allow your web designer/developer to make DNS changes.
-DNS changes can be complex and we've seen several good-intentioned yet inexperienced people break email while making these changes.
+DNS changes can be complicated, and we've seen several good-intentioned, yet inexperienced, people break email while making these changes.

 A Few Popular Web Hosts

 Dedicated/Developer (moderate to expensive)

 Maybe overkill for most small businesses unless you need absolute control over your site (i.e., a specific Linux distro to host your web app or database).